“Anyone can transform healthcare, but it takes special people to transform lives. That’s what we do. We transform lives.”

 Arizona Care Network (ACN) Social Worker

-Elliott has seen how coordinated care can impact patients’ lives in just one year of working as a Social Worker embedded in one of ACN’s Comprehensive Care Clinics.
+Elliott sees how coordinated care can impact patients’ lives after just one year of working as a Social Worker embedded in one of ACN’s Comprehensive Care Clinics.

-What ACN’s N Compass Team Does in Comprehensive Care Clinics:
+What ACN’s Care Coordination Team Does in Comprehensive Care Clinics:

 - Serves Medicaid members managing both medical and behavioral health challenges